PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-17 08:07:32
+Last updated: 2024-04-17 08:08:16
-Random Quote: Sorry buddy, wish I could help you, but my hands are tied.
-Oh no wait, that was last night! - Barney Stinson
+Random Quote: Ted: "She was 15?!"Barney: "No. A 15.
+Like in blackjack."Ted: "As in.. not sure whether you'd hit it?"Barney: "Exactly!" - Barney Stinson